76-80 Clyde Street, Thornbury

 Hansen worked with private developer David Durance and award-winning architects Six Degrees to turn this innovative alternative housing model project into a reality.

 The genesis of the project was the acquisition of a land parcel by David Durance adjacent to a long-held family-owned property.
-By consolidating the two blocks of land (totalling 1600 square metres), Six Degrees Architects sought to transform the two ordinary residential lots into a medium density housing development of eight dwellings – featuring six double-storey townhouses and two single-storey dwellings.
+By consolidating the two blocks of land (totalling 1600 square metres), Six Degrees Architects sought to transform the two ordinary residential lots into a medium density housing development of eight dwellings consisting of six double-storey townhouses and two single-storey dwellings.

-A number of community and sustainability focused concepts of the design of the development were drawn from the widely acclaimed Heller Street development, also designed by Six Degrees.
+A number of this development’s community and sustainability focused design features were drawn from the widely acclaimed Heller Street development, also designed by Six Degrees.

 Critically, the dwellings were arranged around a central communal space designed to encourage resident interaction.
 The communal space included a community garden, barbecue facilities, seating and lighting areas.
 Parking was largely consolidated via a communal carport and surplus bicycle parking was provided to encourage residents to use alternative transport.
 Water harvesting, recycled materials and passive heating and cooling elements were also incorporated within the design.